Druon Antigoon

 Druon Antigoon or Druon Antigonus is a Belgian folkloric character.
 He was a mythical giant who lived in Antwerp.

 Guarding a bridge on the river Scheldt, he exacted a toll from those crossing the river.
 For those who refused, he severed one of their hands and threw it into the river.
 Eventually, Antigoon was slain by a young Roman soldier named Brabo, who cut off the giant's own hand and flung it into the river.

-According to folklore, and as celebrated by the statue in front of the town hall, this legend is the origin of the name Antwerp: Antwerpen, from Dutch hand werpen—akin to Old English hand and wearpan (= to throw), that has changed to today's warp.
+According to folklore, and as celebrated by the statue in front of the town hall, this legend gives origin to the name Antwerp: Antwerpen, from Dutch hand werpen—akin to Old English hand and wearpan (= to throw), that has changed to today's warp.